SergeyIvanov87/Code-Metric-Visualizer-Platform/Architecture_Design_Decisions/Async-File-API-Design#115/implementation_v1.md

 channel, while the deferred executor supervises the request and relays the JSON channel report to the launcher through readiness.

-The next version should generalize the readiness schema beyond FIFO-only validation, correct update-timeout and empty-input semantics, reorder shutdown cleanup, rename the executor's request-directory option, and complete the ADR's acceptance-test matrix.
+The next version should define validation and lifecycle behavior for non-FIFO channel types, reconcile update-timeout semantics with the ADR, correct empty-input behavior, reorder shutdown cleanup, rename the executor request-directory option, and complete the ADR acceptance-test matrix.